tobidosumu/status_codes_and_postman_assignment/README.md

-__2. Create 20 endpoints using different status codes then add them to postman
+**2. Create 20 endpoints using different status codes then add them to postman**<br>
-      Please visit this link 👉 [link to 30 status code endpoints](./index.js) for the answers.
+      Please visit this link 👉 [link to 30 status code endpoints](./index.js) for the answer.

-**3. Write 5 differences between server-side error and client-side error (create an endpoint for this assignment and write
+**3. Write 5 differences between server-side error and client-side error (create an endpoint for this assignment
-      the answer inside your code.
-Call the endpoint assignment-three)**
+      and write the answer inside your code.
+Call the endpoint assignment-three)**<br>
+      Please visit this link 👉 [link to question 3](./index.js) for the answer.

       Client-Side Status Codes
       ------------------------